cloudmobi/CloudmobiSSP/ios-sdk.md

     /**
-     * Get Multiterm Element Native ADs
+     * Get Multiterm Native ADs
      * Using inheritance CTNativeAd advertising View customize layout, in prior to add to the parent View will return to the frame and successful nativeModel assigned to a custom View.